 In the case of hyperelasticity with large deformation, there is a specific obstacle that may cause divergence, namely, mesh tangling.
 The definition of this term is that a mesh is {\em tangled} if the value of $J$ defined in the previous section is 0 or negative in $B_0$.
 In the case of linear displacements, $J$ is piecewise constant, and hence this condition can be verified with a finite number of determinant computations.
 The matter of checking for tangling in the piecewise quadratic case is more complicated and is discussed in Section~\ref{sec:conclusions}.
 A solution with a tangled mesh is physically invalid.
 Indeed, the strain energy function is undefined in this case because of the presence of the term $-\left(\frac{\lambda}{2}+\mu\right)\ln J$.
 Note that although the strain energy function is undefined when $J$ is negative, the Galerkin form \eref{eq:varform} is still well defined, which is an anomaly that we return to below.
 We assume that the given problem instance has a valid solution, i.e., there is a piecewise linear function $\u$ satisfying the boundary conditions, as well as \eref{eq:varform} for all test functions $\delta\u$ plus the condition that $J>0$ on every element.

 Even with this assumption, Newton's method will still often run into problems because the mesh will become tangled on intermediate steps.
 For example, the starting point for Newton's method is often taken to be $\u=\bz$ on every interior node.
-If the deformation of the boundary is large, then this starting point will have tangling among most of the elements that are adjacent to the boundary.
+If the deformation of the boundary is large, then this starting point corresponds to a mesh which will have tangling among most of the elements that are adjacent to the boundary.